-A looming ban on a common ingredient in many tattoo inks is causing concern among tattoo artists, because of the shortage of alternatives.
+A looming ban on a common ingredient in many tattoo inks that will enter into force across the European Union is causing concern among tattoo artists, because of the shortage of alternatives.

-The ban affects isopropanol, a constituent of many tattoo inks.
-The ban comes into force on 4 January 2022.
+The ban affects isopropanol, a constituent of many tattoo inks will enter into force on Tuesday 4 January, 2022.

 Isopropanol, or isopropyl alcohol, is a common ingredient in many products, such as antiseptics, disinfectants, and detergents.
-It is widely used in household and personal care applications, such as hand sanitiser, rubbing alcohol and cleaning pads.
+It is widely used in household and personal care applications, such as hand sanitiser, rubbing alcohol, cleaning pads, and tattoo inks.

-However it can also irritate the eyes, which is the main reason for the ban in tattoo inks.
+However, it can also irritate the eyes, which is the main reason for the ban.
 It can also dry out the skin and cause nerve damage.

-But the problem for the tattoo sector is that there is barely a type of ink in common use that does not contain the compound, and the ban is outright, not just a lowering of permissible levels.
+For the tattoo sector, the ban, xhich is is cause for concern because there is barely a type of ink in common use that does not contain the compound, and the ban is outright,

-In fact, the EU stepped in in 2018 when it became clear there was virtually no control over the tattoo sector, or the constituent parts of the products used.
-The European Chemicals Agency (ECHA) in Helsinki called fro more regulation, for safety purposes.
+In fact, the EU stepped in in 2018 when it became clear there was virtually no control over the tattoo sector or the constituent parts of the products used.
+The European Chemicals Agency (ECHA) in Helsinki called for more regulation, for safety purposes.

 The public health ministry of Frank Vandenbroucke has plans to inform tattoo shops personally of the situation, while checks will be carried out once the measure is in force.
 But since the measure was published back in 2020, the health ministry sees no need for a delayed introduction of the measure.